Tokyo with Kids

 Mount Fuji can be admired from various vantage points around the Fuji Five Lakes region (notably Lake Kawaguchiko) and from Hakone’s scenic spots like Owakudani and Lake Ashi.
 For those interested in hiking, the most popular route is the Yoshida Trail, which typically opens in summer (early July to early September).
 Other trails—Subashiri, Gotemba, and Fujinomiya—provide alternate ascents with different gradients and views.
 Outside climbing season, visitors can hike lower-elevation trails or take the Fuji Subaru Line to the 5th Station for partial views without a full summit attempt.

-We’re doing a day trip, and though we’re not doing a full days hike, we want to visit some non-touristy viewing points as well as check out some small villages.
-Uncle Ken did some amazing hikes and tours with Masaki from Fuji Sunrise (you can see Uncle Ken in some of the pictures!), so we decided to ask Masaki for a unique private tour.
-More to come!
+We did a day trip with Masaki-san, and though we didn’t do a full days hike, we wanted to visit some non-touristy viewing points as well as check out some small villages.
+Uncle Ken did some amazing hikes and tours with Masaki-san from Fuji Sunrise (you can see Uncle Ken in some of the pictures!), so we decided to ask Masaki-san for a unique private tour.
+We had a blast!
+Hiking through snow to a platform that had the best view of Mount Fuji, eating a picnic in a local park with more views, and even visiting a lake with amazing views of Mount Fuji.
+The highlight was an unexpected waterfall trip.
+UNREAL!

 We don’t have much time in Tokyo, but here are some other options if we find an afternoon or day open.

-- Onsens – We’re hoping to find at least a few natural hot springs (either from the source or fed in.)
+• Onsens – We hoped to find at least a few natural hot springs (either from the source or fed in.)
+We didn’t visit any in Tokyo, but we had some great experiences in Hokkaido.
 Here are some tips from our Marie, a frequent visitor of Tokyo: double check to see if they are tattoo friendly.
 You can find ryokan with a private onsen in the room but that gets expensive.
 Look for an onsen that has a rotenburo or outdoor bath.
 If you don’t want to stay overnight at a ryokan but want the Japanese bath experience, you can always find a sento (public bath) just for the day.
 If you do want to book a ryokan at an onsen town – Check out Jalan.
 2 nights stay is nice because then you can fully enjoy a full evening and slow morning.
 Make sure all meals are included at your stay.
 Some will be buffet at the bigger ryokans, but I like the smaller ones that serve you the kaiseki course meal — food quality varies based on price.

-- Surf Stadium – I don’t think we’ll have time, but this would be amazing.
-I loved my sessions at the Bristol wave pool.
+• Surf Stadium – We didn’t have time do go… I loved my sessions at the Bristol wave pool.
 It’s just far away enough from the center of Tokyo, that it would likely require it’s own day trip.

 Travel Tips

-- Pack Light – Everyone has said to pack light and maybe even bring an extra suitcase (or buy one in Japan) because things are relatively inexpensive, and you can get items not always available in the States.
+• Pack Light – Everyone has said to pack light and maybe even bring an extra suitcase (or buy one in Japan) because things are relatively inexpensive, and you can get items not always available in the States.
+We bought a bunch of stuff, and I wish I had an extra bag.

-- Trash Bags – We’re bringing a few small trashbags for each day of our visit.
-I guess trashcans are hard to find, so everyone brings their own and disposes of rubbish when back at the hotel.
+• Trash Bags – We brought a few small trashbags for each day of our visit.
+We were told trashcans are hard to find, so everyone brings their own and disposes of rubbish when back at the hotel.
+Yes, they’re not everywhere, but I always seemed to find one.

-- Luggage Delivery – I don’t know if we’ll use it, but luggage delivery is cheap and easy and available all over the place.
+• Luggage Delivery – We didn’t use it, but luggage delivery is cheap and easy and available all over the place.
 It’s a common thing to send your luggage from one hotel to the next to save the hassle.
+If traveling on trains and subways, I can see how that would be really nice, but we flew and took private vans when traveling with luggage.

-- Yen – We’re told that cash is king in Japan, so we ordered some Yen from our bank to bring (good rate.)
+• Yen – Cash is king in Japan, so we ordered some Yen from our bank to bring (decent rate.)
 If you get it in Japan, we’re told the best deals are at ATMs at 7-11s.
-We’ve also heard 7-11 is a different beast in Japan.
+7-11 is a different beast in Japan.
 They actually have pretty epic grinds.

 More Tips from Mary